allegheny-college-cmpsc-105-spring-2024/resto-AOtbliesk/README.md

 After Monday the 19th, look for `assigned review` document in Discord.
 There you will find the websites that you need to review.
 Look at the sites and pretend that you have eaten at that restaurant.
-In the `_explorations/review1.md` follow the TODOs and write your first review.
+In the `_explorations/review1.md` follow the and write your first review.
 In the `_explorations/review2.md` follow the TODOs and write your second review.

-- TODO: submit your changes to GitHub
+- : submit your changes to GitHub
   - See below for `How to push your work onto GitHub`

 ## What to do after the reviews are written